Skip to content

 Compliance Context

 Fully licensed Luxembourg credit institution since 2019, regulated by the CSSF under registration LUB00000408.
 Deposits up to €100k covered by the Luxembourg deposit guarantee scheme.
 Branches in Denmark, Sweden, Germany, Norway, Poland, the Czech Republic and the UK operate under the same Luxembourg parent licence plus local branch authorisation.
-US operation is a chartered bank under Connecticut Department of Banking, opened in 2024.
-Australian subsidiary holds an ADI (Authorised Deposit-Taking Institution) status via the January 2025 ASL acquisition, alongside AFSL.
-Liechtenstein FMA credit institution licence covers the Liechtenstein subsidiary.
+The US operation is a chartered bank under the Connecticut Department of Banking, opened in 2024.
+The Australian subsidiary holds ADI (Authorised Deposit-Taking Institution) status via the January 2025 ASL acquisition, alongside AFSL.
+A Liechtenstein FMA credit institution licence covers the Liechtenstein subsidiary.
 MAS In-Principle Approval covers Singapore for a Major Payment Institution licence, pending full grant.
-CASP licence under EU MiCA granted 15 April 2026 by the CSSF — the first Luxembourg bank to combine a banking licence with a CASP licence, putting Banking Circle in a small group alongside ClearBank Europe (AFM, April 2026).
+A CASP licence under EU MiCA was granted 15 April 2026 by the CSSF, the first Luxembourg bank to combine a banking licence with a CASP licence, putting Banking Circle in a small group alongside ClearBank Europe (AFM, April 2026).
 Bank-grade AML monitoring, sanctions screening and KYB.
 Chargeback liability is N/A because Banking Circle is not a card acquirer.

 About Banking Circle: Company Background